-Recreational and non-treaty commercial fisheries for white sturgeon in the Columbia River and tributaries downstream of Bonneville Dam during 2020 will be likely be addressed after updated stock status information and additional Commission guidance is available.
+Recreational and non-treaty commercial fisheries for white sturgeon in the Columbia River and tributaries downstream of Bonneville Dam during 2021 will be addressed after updated stock status information and additional Commission guidance is available.
 Retention fisheries in the pools between Bonneville Dam and McNary Dam (Zone 6) open January 1 under permanent rules.
-The Sturgeon Management Task Force (SMTF) will meet in January 2020 to review results of the 2019 stock assessment in John Day Pool and to discuss management options for 2020, including harvest guidelines for Zone 6 sturgeon fisheries.
+The Sturgeon Management Task Force (SMTF) will meet in January 2021 to review results of the 2020 stock assessment in The Dalles Pool and to discuss management options for 2021, including harvest guidelines for Zone 6 sturgeon fisheries.

 As a result of the 2010 ESA listing of Eulachon (referred to locally as Columbia River smelt), all Eulachon-directed fisheries in the Columbia River closed as of January 2011.
-In 2014-2018, the states worked closely with the National Marine Fisheries Service (NMFS) to conduct limited Eulachon research fisheries to gather biological data and adult catch-per-unit-effort data for monitoring the status of the population.
+In 2014-2018 and 2020, the states worked closely with the National Marine Fisheries Service (NMFS) to conduct limited Eulachon research fisheries to gather biological data and adult catch-per-unit-effort data for monitoring the status of the population.
 Due to projected poor returns in 2019, no Eulachon fisheries were considered or conducted.
-Inter-agency discussions continue regarding the potential for 2020 Eulachon fisheries.
+Inter-agency discussions continue regarding the potential for 2021 Eulachon fisheries.